kenmuse/migrate/README.md

 ## Platform-specific compilation

-The application is compiled to a native executabl using PyInstaller.
-The following command is used to compile the application:
+The application can be compiled to a native executable using PyInstaller.
+The following command is used to compile the application, creating a single executable file in the `/dist` folder:

 ```bash
 pyinstaller migrate.spec